 Storage fees aren’t the only issue, however.
 Many tow truck drivers are paid hundreds of dollars by body shops to secure cars after an accident.
-These “accident chasers” compete to get to the car first and have been known to unnecessarily tow cars that are only slightly damaged.
-Once a vehicle is towed, the body shop may refuse to release the vehicle until storage, administrative, and other unapproved service and repair fees are paid.
+To recover the scene and clear the road, these “accident chasers” compete to provide urgent, immediate, and fast service (sometimes bypassing emergency services and roadside assistance calls).
+They have been known to unnecessarily tow cars that are only slightly damaged, neglecting to properly assess and document the minimal vehicle damage, sometimes declaring a vehicle totaled.
+These problems affect local commercial and residential customers seeking affordable and 24-hour service.
+The driver will remove the vehicle from the scene.
+Once a vehicle is towed, the body shop may refuse to release the vehicle, regardless of the official police report, until storage, administrative, and other unapproved service and repair fees are paid.
 These amounts often reach thousands of dollars.
 Even if an insurance company pays these costs, it can result in high premiums.

 Luckily, new rules are expected to be issued requiring tow trucks to reveal any business relationships with body shops to consumers.
 Body shops will also be required to disclose accurate repair estimates in writing, provide invoices to customers, and ensure that repairs do not exceed the estimated amount by more than 10 percent.